WW2 AERIAL RECON STUDIES

 Omaha

-The earlier coverage appeared to catch the second assault wave in progress: elements of the 116th infantry Regiment and 5th Ranger Battalion were arriving at Dog White, while other elements of the 116th were on the beach at Easy Red (Graphics).
-The tidal flats and the shingle/ shelf were more exposed (Graphic).
+The earliest coverage appeared to catch the second assault wave in progress: elements of the 115th and 116th infantry Regiments (29th Infantry Division) and 5th Ranger Battalion were arriving at Dog White, while other elements of the 116th were on the beach at Easy Red (Graphics).
+The tidal flats and the shingle/shelf were more exposed.
+Later coverage of Easy Red and Easy Red near Les Moulins shows the beaches at high tide (Graphic).